Harry Kane rested, Eric Dier to captain England vs Switzerland

 By Sky Sports News

-Harry Kane will be rested by England manager Gareth Southgate for Tuesday's friendly with Switzerland, according to Sky sources.
+Harry Kane will be rested by England manager Gareth Southgate for Tuesday's Sky Live friendly with Switzerland, according to Sky sources.

-It also understood that Spurs team-mate Eric Dier will be handed the captain's armband.
+It is also understood that Spurs team-mate Eric Dier will be handed the captain's armband for the first-ever Kick It Out International, which is being played at Leicester's King Power Stadium.

 Jack Butland, James Tarkowski, Danny Rose, Kyle Walker, Trent Alexander-Arnold, Fabian Delph, Ruben Loftus-Cheek and Danny Welbeck all look set to start.